makii42/untouched/README.md

 ---

-This might come in handy if you check in your generated code from `protoc`, `swagger` and the like, and you want to make sure the generated code in your repo did not get changed during your CI build.
+This might come in handy if you check in your generated code from `protoc`, `openapi` and the like, and you want to make sure the generated code in your repo did not get changed during your CI build.

 What exactly